Skip to main content

 Flat State Income Tax

-Pennsylvania has a flat 3.07% state income tax rate, one of the lowest flat rates in the country
+Pennsylvania has a flat 3.07% state income tax rate.

 Growing Economy

-Tech and healthcare sectors provide good job opportunities with competitive salaries
+Tech and healthcare sectors offer competitive job opportunities.